ebi-ait/ingest-kube-deployment/README.md

 ## Deploy and Upgrade Ingest Applications

 ### Deploy one kubernetes dockerized applications to an environment (aws)
+1. `git checkout master`
-1. Make sure you have followed the instructions above to create or access an existing eks cluster
+2. Make sure you have followed the instructions above to create or access an existing eks cluster
-2. Change the branch or tag in `config/environment_ENVNAME` if needed where ENVNAME is the environment you are deploying to.
+3. Change the branch or tag in `config/environment_ENVNAME` if needed where ENVNAME is the environment you are deploying to.
+4. Alter the `changelog.md` in `production/` or `staging/` if deploying do either of those environments
+5. `git checkout pop+zsh`
+6. `git merge master`
 3. `cd apps`
 4. `make deploy-app-APPNAME` where APPNAME is the name of the ingest application.
 For example, `make deploy-app-ingest-core`